 Real Products.
 Clean Ingredients.
 Elevated Lifestyle

 At Paris Laundry we want you to feel safe and confident in the products you are purchasing.
 That means full transparency from all the brands that we carry.
 You should not have to sacrifice performance with chemicals.
-There are incredible alternatives out there that are pure, clean, and nontoxic!
+There are incredible natural alternatives out there that are pure, clean, and high quality!
 We use BCPP’s list of chemical restrictions as a baseline, but our vetting process goes well beyond that, as we use the latest research and data on each ingredient.
-We also test every product to make sure that is meets our standards in performance and luxury.
+We also test every product to make sure that it meets our standards in performance and luxury.

 We believe that a clean lifestyle can still be glamorous!